hazrulazhar/dotcom/content/_index.md

 +++
 title = "Hazrul Azhar Jamari"
-tagline = "Geospatial E-Commerce & Fintech"
+tagline = "Entrepreneur, Scrum Agilist, Product Owner and Tech Leader"
 +++

-I'm a [family man]({{< ref "family-man.md" >}}), entrepreneur, software engineer, and [foodie]({{< ref "foodie.md" >}}), and have been building startups all my life.
+I'm a [family man]({{< ref "family-man.md" >}}), entrepreneur, scrum agilist, certified scrum product owner, software engineer, and [foodie]({{< ref "foodie.md" >}}), and have been building startups all my life.
 I have gone through a complete cycle of E-Commerce from training, building online and mobile e-store, building payment gateways and building a fulflllment and distribution system throughout my career.

 ## Career Highlights
 - 2002.
 Graduated from [Singapore Polytechnic](https://www.sp.edu.sg) with a Diploma in Information Technology specialising in E-Commerce.